 It features two minifigures Ada Lovelace and Charles Babbage and of course the analytical machine which is designed to house a small computer like a Raspberry Pi.
-Please help to make this set real and vote for it!

 The name Ada often occurs in computer games.
 The last recent occurrences I know of are in Ingress and Fallout 4.

 Ingress is an augmented reality game played on mobile devices.
 Two factions battle against each other for so-called portals, locations inside the real world.
 You can capture enemy portals be attacking them.
 The ADA Refactor is one of the most powerful weapons.

 The RPG Fallout 4 is set in a post-apocalyptic world where the player wanders the wasteland and fights for survival.
 There is a modifiable robot companion called Ada.
 My version looks like this:

 There’s another robot called Lady Lovelace.
 Both are clear references to the real-world Ada.